AppliedLogicSystems/ALSProlog/docs/docs/guide/8-Global-Variables,-Destructive-Update-&-Hash-Tables.md

     mangle(Nth, Structure, NewArg)

-This call destructively modifies an argument of the compound term Structure in a spirit similar to Lisp’s rplaca and rplacd.
+This call destructively modifies an argument of the compound term Structure in a spirit similar to Lisp's rplaca and rplacd.
 Structure must be instantiated to a compound term with at least N arguments.
 The Nth argument of Structure will become NewArg.
 Lists are considered to be structures of arity two.
 NewArg must satisfy the restriction that NewArg is not itself an uninstatiated variable (though it can be a compound term containing uninstatiated variables).
 Modifications made to a structure by mangle/3 will survive failure and backtracking.